 Soak the troubles away

 You can always rely on the classic day spa to revitalise you back to life.
 A trip to Queenstown wouldn’t be complete without a visit to the iconic Onsen Hot Pools.
 Overlooking the Shotover River, watch as the sun dances over Walter Peak, and kick back in your very own tub.
 You will find that level of relaxation at other venues across Queenstown too.
-Ever wanted to try a sensory deprivation tank?
-You can do just that at Queenstown's Salt Float Spa.
 Or how about a day retreat to the eforea spa at Hilton Queenstown?
 If a sauna, swimming pool and full menu of treatments floats your boat, then you have reached your destination.

 Find your flow

 Relax and regain your focus with a yoga class or retreat in Queenstown.
 With tranquil, natural surrounds, this alpine town is an excellent location to get your zen on.
 Yoga in Queenstown is a great way to unwind and the presence of our mountains gives you a full physical and emotional overhaul.
 Join a local yoga class at Sherwood or request a personalised appointment at Nadi Wellness, if hot yoga is your thing then Studio Sangha offers hot Bikram-style yoga here in Queenstown.

 Go all out with an extended wellness retreat at Aro-Ha, located on the hillside near Glenorchy.
-Or check in to a retreat at Camp Glenorchy Eco Retreat who've teamed up with locals Emma Ferris, from The Breath Effect, and Sarsha Hope, from Hope Wellness, to bring you year-round wellness retreats.
+Or check in to a retreat at The Headwaters Eco Lodge who've teamed up with locals Emma Ferris, from The Breath Effect, and Sarsha Hope, from Hope Wellness, to bring you year-round wellness retreats.
 A different kind of adventure awaits, where wellness meets luxury.
 Re-wild your soul in nature and leave feeling a deeper connection to the source of your own wellbeing.

 Gibbston Valley Winery Tour